-The Future of Product Design is in the Cloud
+Why the Future of Product Design is in the Cloud – CAD and CAE

-Explaining that the cloud is contributing to the trend toward “freemium” products, Dr. Halpern mentioned different tools, including SimScale as an example for CAE tools running 100% in a browser, allowing anyone to access their technology for free using a regular desktop or a laptop computer.
+Explaining that the cloud is contributing to the trend toward “freemium” products, Dr. Halpern mentioned different tools, including SimScale as an example for CAE platform that runs in a web browser and can be accessed by anyone using an ordinary desktop or laptop computer.

-As such, the cloud is playing a crucial role in the overall democratization of CAE, by removing 2 out of 3 main obstacles to making simulation technology accessible to more engineers: the cost of the software and hardware, and the access to high computing power (HPC).
-The know-how, which is the third obstacle, can be removed with the reduced complexity of the UI and the simulation workflow, as well as with an open access to training content, and simulation templates.
+The cloud is playing a crucial role in the overall democratization of CAE, by removing two out of the three main obstacles to making simulation technology accessible to more engineers.
+Specifically, the cost of the software and hardware, and the access to high computing power (HPC).
+The know-how, which is the third obstacle, can be removed with the reduced complexity of the UI and the simulation workflow, as well as with open access to training content and simulation templates.

 Cost of Software and Hardware for Product Development

-As mentioned, the cost problems are solved by the cloud, as not only SimScale or Onshape but all providers of cloud-based solutions can reduce costs through it.
-What’s great about them is that users have access to state-of-the-art computers even by using a $300 laptop.
+As previously mentioned, the cost problems are solved by the cloud, as not only SimScale or Onshape but all providers of cloud-based solutions can reduce costs through it.
+The advantage of cloud-based solutions is that users have access to state-of-the-art computational power even when using a $300 laptop.

-The struggle with buying several licenses for different simulation packages or products, common with simulation software like ANSYS or SolidWorks no longer exists.
-Cloud-based tools normally come with a monthly or yearly subscription that gives access to all the product’s features.
-No more separate licenses for “Fluids”, “Structures” or “Thermal Analysis”.
+The struggle associated with buying several licenses for different simulation packages or products—common with simulation software like ANSYS or SolidWorks—no longer exists with cloud-based solutions.
+The latter typically come with a monthly or yearly subscription that gives access to all of the product’s features.
+There is no longer a requirement for separate licenses for each module such as “Fluids”, “Structures” or “Thermal Analysis”.

-But the access to all features is not the only advantage of subscription-based payment.
-Maybe the most important one is actually flexibility.
-In product design, it is very common to have a need for CAD software or CAE tools for a specific time period, and after a project is completed it is not used for several months or even a year.
-Let’s say you’re an engineering services provider specialized in both Fluid Dynamics and Solid Mechanics.
-In January you close a deal with a client and you purchase a “Fluid Flow Analysis” package because this is the application you need to work on.
+The access to all features is not the only advantage of subscription-based payment.
+Maybe the most important benefit is actually flexibility.
+In product design, it is very common to have a need for CAD or CAE software for a specific time period, and thereafter it is not used for several months or even a year.
+Let’s use the example of an engineering services provider that specializes in both Fluid Dynamics and Solid Mechanics.
+In January, the firm closes a deal with a client and purchases a “Fluid Flow Analysis” package because this is the application required.
 The results are delivered in February and in the same month, two new clients are interested in Structural Analysis.
-So you buy another license for this feature.
-The rest of the year you only have new projects focused on Structural Mechanics, so the one for CFD analysis is no longer used, but was paid for.
+Thus it becomes necessary to buy another license for this feature.
+The rest of the year there are only new projects focusing on Structural Mechanics, consequently, the one for CFD analysis is no longer used, but was paid for.

 This is, of course, not the worst case scenario.
-You could also need another feature or different industry-focused packages (for HVAC or Electronics, for example).
-And what if your company is at the beginning and the hardware not yet bought?
-How many clients do you need to have for the amortization of your $20k or $30k investment?
+There could be a requirement for another feature or different industry-focused packages (for HVAC or Electronics, for example).
+And what if the company was recently founded and the hardware not yet bought?
+How many clients are needed to ensure the amortization of a $30k or $50k investment?
 And how long will it take?

 The same problem can be for a product manufacturer that has the design in-house.
-You could work on a new product for one year, invest in the hardware and software, but have the need to create a new version of your product maybe after 3 or 4 years.
+It is possible that the company works a new product for one year, invests in the hardware and software, but subsequently has the need to create a new version of the product three or four years later.
 Was it worth the investment?
-In some cases it was, but in most not.
+In some cases it was, but in most cases not.

 What is the Alternative to On-Premises CAD and CAE Software?

-And this is what SimScale is doing for 3D CAE (computer-aided engineering or engineering simulation).
+And this is what SimScale is doing for CAE (computer-aided engineering).
 Furthermore, both tools can be used together through the Connector App, for users to create their CAD models in Onshape and directly transfer them to SimScale for simulation, whether they need to perform a Fluid Dynamics, Solid Mechanics or Thermal Analysis.
-The results will show where the CAD design has flaws or could be improved and they can go back to Onshape and make the changes until they get the best product version.
-This is SimScale’s mission, empowering engineers, designers, and scientists around the world to develop the best product the possibly can, by giving them easy access to simulation technology.
+The results will show where the CAD design has flaws or could be improved and users can go back to Onshape and modify the design until they get the best version.
+This is SimScale’s mission—empowering engineers, designers, and scientists around the world to develop the best product they possibly can, by giving them easy access to simulation technology.

 The Training or Expertise Barrier in CAE

-We until now talked about the first 2 problems common in the CAE and CAD field.
-What about the 3rd?
-If in CAD there are already many designers with experience in using the dedicated tools, in CAE things are more complicated.
+We covered the first two common problems in the CAE and CAD field.
+What about the third?
+In CAD, there are already many designers with experience in using the dedicated tools, whereas in CAE things are more complicated.
 Engineers normally specialize in one type of simulation (CFD and FEA are the most common) and every type is so complex that the software used to perform them needs to be intuitive even for those who studied simulation.
-And then there is the industry for which you simulate: Electronics, HVAC, Automotive, Aerospace, Industrial Equipment—all have different particularities.
-For companies using on-premises simulation software, it is mandatory to hire a highly-specialized engineer in charge of the simulations.
-So much for team collaboration or agile product development…
+Furthermore, there is the industry for which you simulate: Electronics, HVAC, Automotive, Aerospace, Industrial Equipment—all have different particularities.
+For companies using on-premises simulation software, it is mandatory to hire a highly-specialized engineer who will be in charge of the simulations.
+This takes away from team collaboration and agile product development.